Mig-uel/nest-masterclass/README.md

 ```

 In this example, the `RolesGuard` uses the `Reflector` to retrieve the `roles` metadata associated with the route handler.
 It checks if the user has any of the required roles before allowing access to the route.

+## Introduction to Refresh Tokens

+### What are Refresh Tokens?

+Refresh tokens are a type of token used in authentication systems to obtain a new access token without requiring the user to re-enter their credentials.
+They are typically used in conjunction with access tokens to provide a more secure and efficient authentication mechanism.

+When a user logs in, they receive both an access token and a refresh token.
+The access token is used to authenticate requests to protected resources, while the refresh token is used to obtain a new access token when the current one expires.

+### Why Use Refresh Tokens?

+Refresh tokens are tokens that let you obtain a new access token without requiring the user to log in again.
+They are typically used in scenarios where access tokens have a short expiration time (e.g., 15 minutes) to enhance security.

+Refresh tokens cannot be used as a replacement for access tokens.
+They are meant to be used in conjunction with access tokens to provide a seamless user experience while maintaining security.

+When an access token expires, the client can use the refresh token to request a new access token without requiring the user to log in again.
+This allows for a smoother user experience, as users do not have to re-enter their credentials frequently.

+A refresh token's payload typically contains information about the user, such as their user ID, roles, and any other relevant data.
+It may also include an expiration time to limit the lifetime of the refresh token.

+### How Refresh Tokens Work

+Refresh tokens are nothing but JWT's, generated using the same strategy as access tokens, but having a different payload and expiration time.

+When a user logs in, they receive both an access token and a refresh token.
+The access token is used to authenticate requests to protected resources, while the refresh token is used to obtain a new access token when the current one expires.

+When the access token expires, the client can send a request to the server with the refresh token to obtain a new access token.
+The server verifies the refresh token, and if it is valid, it generates a new access token and returns it to the client.